 I don’t know about you but I can’t go out for a curry without ordering a nice side of tarka dhal.
 It’s the perfect mild accompaniment for a curry.

-Tarka dhal is also nice added to curries suck as dhansaks.
+Tarka dhal is also nice added to curries such as dhansaks.

 If you are trying to eat healthily, don’t add the fried onion and reduce the amount of ghee.
-You could also use olive oil but the end result will of course be different.
 Sod the diet.
 There’s plenty of goodness in the lentils.
 Eat some ghee!

 International & UK Orders

 Tarka dhal doesn’t get much easier or tastier than the following recipe!